19hours/sg-statutes/Acts/Customs Act.md

 135\.
 Every person other than a person licensed under —

-(a) section 63(1) who knowingly keeps or has in his possession any still, utensil, apparatus, equipment or machinery for the manufacture of any dutiable goods; or
+(a) section 63(1), or section 83(3) for manufacturing dutiable goods, who knowingly keeps or has in his possession any still, utensil, apparatus, equipment or machinery for the manufacture of any dutiable goods; or

-(b) section 66(1) who knowingly keeps or has in his possession any utensil, apparatus, material or ingredient for bottling, blending, compounding or varying intoxicating liquor,
+(b) section 66(1), or section 83(3) for bottling intoxicating liquors imported or manufactured in Singapore, or blending, compounding or varying any intoxicating liquors, who knowingly keeps or has in his possession any utensil, apparatus, material or ingredient for bottling, blending, compounding or varying intoxicating liquor,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 18 months or to both.

 [133

 [4/2003]

+[3/2008 wef 04/04/2008]

 ### Motor vehicle leaving Singapore without prescribed amount of motor spirit